OlavJDigranes/SEMCoursework/use-cases/use-case-city.md

 12. All the capital cities in a continent organised by largest population to smallest.
 13. All the capital cities in a region organised by largest to smallest.

-in order to help the WHO monitor population sizes in all the cities.
+in order to help the WHO monitor population sizes in the specified cities.

 ### Scope